ShellOnYou/SOY_MS_HTTP/README.md

 ## Introduction

-This repo contains the microservice version 5 of the ShellOnYou app described in [1].
+This repo contains the microservice version (v5) of the ShellOnYou app described in [1].
 This app proposes exercises for students to practice the Unix CLI.
 Teachers can add exercises group them into sessions that can be opened to their students.
 See the *Help* pages once the app has been started.

 Note that the database proposed here contains just one exercise.
 Instructors can contact us to have access to a private repo containing more exercises (not exposed to students ;-).

-The app is intended to run as a set of docker containers orchestrated by *docker Swarm*, so you need docker installed (v25 and v26 have been tested but older version should also work).
-Alternatively, you could easily migrate to kubernetes or even manually start its component one by one with appropriate changes in the code (port numbers, variables).
+The app is intended to run as a set of docker containers orchestrated by *docker compose*, so you need docker installed (v25 and v26 have been tested but older version should also work).
+Alternatively, you could easily migrate to kubernetes or even manually start the app components one by one with appropriate changes in the code (port numbers, variables).

+In this version, services communicate by `http` requests sent to the API gateway.

 ## Content

-This directory contains the code of the microservice version.
-It includes the following components:
+This repo is orgniazed in several folders:

 - `exercise-http`: Code for the *exercise* microservice.
 - `other-http`: Code for the *other* (aka *leftover*) microservice.
 - `gateway`: Code for the *gateway* service.
 - `soy-db`: *database* of the app.

 ## Building or getting the app